Daethyra/File-Extension-Conversion/README.md

 # Formaverter

 ## Description
-Formaverter is a Python tool that allows you to convert images between different formats using the Pillow library.
+Formaverter (Format Converter) is a Python tool that allows you to convert images between different formats using the Pillow library.
 It supports conversions between JPG, PNG, BMP, and WebP formats.

 ## Features
 - Convert images between JPG, PNG, BMP, and WebP formats